TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

 ## Discussion
 ### Sources of Error
-- Bug in LZC calculation that allowed overlap of symbols was found after data generation (see lzc_corrections.py from commit 1b51cf870c7df4a98eeb8bf26c07eb09cf77c24f) with following statistics for their differences: mean=1.04; median=1; max=5.
+- Bug in LZC calculation that allowed overlap of symbols was found after data generation (see lzc_corrections.py from commit 1b51cf870c7df4a98eeb8bf26c07eb09cf77c24f) with following statistics for their differences: mean=1.04; median=1; max=5; std dev=0.9429.
 The correct value was always higher because allowing overlap means you can use a symbol that has already be seen.
 The minimum correct value for any series in the generated data was 33 for a maximum effect of 15.15% and both a mean and median effect of around 1/33 (3%).
 The corrected values are used in analysis, however, so the effect of this is infinitesimal being limited only to how much variety there was in the complexity metrics of the series chosen for the comparison grid.

 ## Conclusion